dbt-labs/docs.getdbt.com/website/docs/docs/supported-databases/redshift-v2.md

 * An already operating Amazon Redshift cluster.
 * Raw data loaded into your Redshift cluster
 * A set of superuser privileges (including database connection details)
-* Privileges in AWS that allow you whitelist an IP address
+* Privileges in AWS that allow you allow web traffic from an IP address

 # Step 1: Create and configure database users